Find Affordable College Courses

 Charlottesville, VA

-University of Virginia - Main Campus came in at #10 in this year’s edition of the Best Value Philosophy & Religious Studies Schools in the Southeast Region ranking.
-Located in the suburb of Charlottesville, University of Virginia is a public school with a very large student population.
+With a ranking of #10, University of Virginia - Main Campus did quite well on this year’s best value schools for philosophy and religious studies students.
+Located in the suburb of Charlottesville, University of Virginia is a public college with a fairly large student population.

 University of Virginia undergraduate students pay an average of $54,438 in tuition and fees each year.
 On average, philosophy and religious studies graduates from University of Virginia take out $18,267 in student loans while working on their degree.

-University of Virginia did well in our overall quality rankings, too.
-It placed #3 on our Best Philosophy & Religious Studies Schools in the Southeast Region list.
+University of Virginia not only placed well in our value ranking, but it is also #3 on our Best Philosophy & Religious Studies Schools in the Southeast Region list.

-Read full report on Philosophy & Religious Studies at University of Virginia - Main Campus
+Full Philosophy & Religious Studies at University of Virginia - Main Campus Report

 Best Philosophy & Religious Studies Colleges by State

-Explore the best philosophy and religious studies colleges for a specific state in the Southeast region.
+Explore the best philosophy and religious studies schools for a specific state in the Southeast region.

 State Degrees Awarded